Randomized Lagrangian Stochastic Approximation for Large-Scale Constrained Stochastic Nash Games: Abstract

 \section{Abstract}

-{In this paper, we consider stochastic monotone Nash games where each player's strategy set is characterized by possibly a large number of explicit convex constraint inequalities.
-The majority of the existing methods for solving this class of constrained problems rely on employing projected stochastic approximation (SA) methods.
+In this paper, we consider stochastic monotone Nash games where each player's strategy set is characterized by possibly a large number of explicit convex constraint inequalities.
+Notably, the functional constraints of each player may depend on the strategies of other players, allowing for capturing a subclass of generalized Nash equilibrium problems (GNEP).
+While there is limited work that provide guarantees for this class of stochastic GNEPs, even when the functional constraints of the players are independent of each other, the majority of the existing methods rely on employing projected stochastic approximation (SA) methods.
 However, the projected SA methods perform poorly when the constraint set is afflicted by the presence of a large number of possibly nonlinear functional inequalities.
-Motivated by the absence of performance guarantees for computing the Nash equilibrium in constrained games, we develop a single timescale randomized Lagrangian multiplier stochastic approximation method where in the primal space, we employ an SA scheme, and in the dual space, we employ a randomized block-coordinate scheme where only a randomly selected Lagrangian multiplier is updated.
-We derive a convergence rate of $\mathcal{O}\left(\frac{\log(k)}{\sqrt{k}}\right)$ for suitably defined suboptimality and infeasibility metrics in a mean sense.}
+Motivated by the absence of performance guarantees for computing the Nash equilibrium in constrained {stochastic monotone Nash} games, we develop a single timescale randomized Lagrangian multiplier stochastic approximation method where in the primal space, we employ an SA scheme, and in the dual space, we employ a randomized block-coordinate scheme where only a randomly selected Lagrangian multiplier is updated.
+We show that our method achieves a convergence rate of $\mathcal{O}\left(\frac{\log(k)}{\sqrt{k}}\right)$ for suitably defined suboptimality and infeasibility metrics in a mean sense.